tjosseau/objectyve/readme.md

 This allows you to keep the `this` context into sub-objects so you can seperate properties into categories.

-> **Warning :** This feature uses `binding` process (but not `fn.bind()`), creating a function that will call the original one and setting a context to it.
+> **Warning :** This feature uses a `binding` process (but not `fn.bind()`), creating a function that will call the original one and setting a context to it.
 Avoid using nested properties for large amounts of instances.

 ----